-Awardees in Rounds 2 and 3 must submit reimbursement requests by September 30, 2019, which allows for sufficient time to receive E-Rate approval from the federal government.
-Round 4, which does not involve E-Rate, has a deadline of December 31, 2018 for reimbursement requests.
+Awardees in Rounds 2 and 3 must submit reimbursement requests by September 30, 2019, which allows sufficient time to receive E-rate approval from the federal government.
+Round 4, which does not involve E-rate, had a deadline of December 31, 2018 for reimbursement requests.
 Finally, all reimbursement requests for Round 5 are due by March 31, 2020.

-Over the next two years, grantees will continue to request reimbursements for approved expenditures as set out in the applicable guidelines for the round in which funds were awarded.
-In addition, GOSA will continue to conduct site visits to ensure that implementation aligns with the contract.
+Over the next two years, grantees will continue to spend funds and request reimbursements for approved expenditures as set out in the applicable guidelines for their respective grant round.
+In addition, GOSA will continue to conduct site visits to ensure that each awardee's grant implementation aligns with their grant contract.
 If more funds become available from previous rounds, GOSA will continue to reinvest in network equipment and digital devices to facilitate digital learning in Georgia's schools.